LC IRB Policies for Human Subjects Research

 These policies do not apply to nonscientific polls, surveys, and other methods employed in journalism, which enjoys constitutional protection from censorship and restraint under the First Amendment.

-All faculty, staff, and students seeking IRB approval for research proposals requiring full or expedited review must pass a basic training course on research ethics offered by the Collaborative Institutional Training Initiative (CITI).
+All faculty, staff, and students seeking approval from the LC IRB (Human Subjects Research) for research proposals must pass a basic training course on research ethics offered by the Collaborative Institutional Training Initiative (CITI).

 Successful completion of this training is required to ensure that all members of the Lynchburg College community who plan to conduct research are familiar with ethical research practices given the fact that the IRB is now registered with and is working to establish an assurance policy with the federal government.